EvilxFish/learning/journal.md

 Not only is this truly an epic poem but so to does it contain pictures.

 #Acknowledgements
-Thank you Fish in the tank for your support
+Thank you Fish in the tank for your support EDIT